Bibliography of

 Glaciotectonic bibliography.

 Glaciotectonism refers to deformation of the Earth's crust brought about as a consequence of glaciation.
-All manner of structures may be produced: folds, faults, fractures, intrusions, etc. Many distinctive landforms may be created by glaciotectonism; these include: ice-shoved hills, push moraines, hill-hole pairs, drumlins, cupola hills, etc. Such features are widespread in regions of former glaciation as well as in proximity to modern glaciers.
-Glaciotectonic structures and landforms are especially common in parts of northern North America, western and central Europe, and northern Asia—both on land and on adjacent continental shelves.
+All manner of structures may be produced—folds, faults, fractures, intrusions, etc. Many distinctive landforms may be created by glaciotectonic deformation; these include ice-shoved ridges, push moraines, hill-hole pairs, drumlins, cupola hills, and murtoos.
+Such features are widespread in regions of former glaciation as well as in proximity to modern glaciers.
+Glaciotectonic structures and landforms are especially common in parts of northern North America, northern and central Europe, and northern Asia—both on land and on adjacent continental shelves.

 History of the bibliography